 - Writing prose answers without textual references: CBSE marks reward direct quotations or paraphrased lines from the chapter.
 An answer in your own words without textual anchors loses the lower-band marks.

-- Ignoring the value-based question format: CBSE often appends a value-based prompt to the long-answer question.
+- Ignoring the value-based question format: CBSE often adds a value-based prompt to the long-answer question.
 Answer it as a 2-mark mini-paragraph at the end of your main answer, not as a separate write-up.

 - Translating poetry literally word-for-word: Pablo Neruda's Keeping Quiet and Robert Frost's A Roadside Stand reward thematic interpretation, not literal paraphrase.
 The central idea + the tone is the answer, not the dictionary meaning of every line.